theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/getting-started.md

 ![yunIO-service](./assets/images/yunio/getting-started/yunio-services.gif){:class="img-responsive" style="border:1px solid black" }

-!!! note
-	Click :yunio-edit-general: to edit the name, description and source of an existing service.<br>
+To edit the name, description and source of an existing service click :yunio-edit-general:.<br>
-	Click :yunio-edit: to edit the {{ component }} settings of the service. <br>
+To edit the {{ component }} settings of the service click :yunio-edit:.

 #### A Simple Service for Beginners